RomainMazB/gc-lua-pong/README.md

 Player2 controls the right pad, he uses the `up` button to move up and `down` button to move down

 ### Start the game
-On launch, the game will be waiting for the first launch.
+On launch, the game will be waiting for the first start.
+To begin the game, just press `space`
+Before doing that, you may consider to modify some settings to make it more fun!
 You can modify the game settings such as:
 - the pads height
 - the pads speed